About Us

 - Leonardo da Vinci.

-Hello!
-My name is Peter Romero, and this is the story of how I created the world's first online long-distance educational program - and how that program has evolved to become the inspiring school of thought known as The Academy of Leonardo's Apprentice.
+My name is Peter Romero, and this is the story of how I created the world's first online long-distance educational program.

 Our History